MERITORIOUS DIVERSITY & INCLUSION AWARDS

-The recipients of the inaugural awards are Dr. Steve O’Neill, professor of history; Carol Hagood, assistant director at the Center for Academic Success; and 2016 Furman graduate Liza Veilleux of Charlotte, N.C.
+The recipients of the 2015-2016 inaugural awards were Dr. Steve O’Neill, professor of history; Carol Hagood, assistant director at the Center for Academic Success; and 2016 Furman graduate Liza Veilleux of Charlotte, N.C.
 Read the press release.

 Diversity and Inclusion Mini-Grants

 Interested in promoting diversity and inclusion at Furman University?
 Do you have an idea that will further the Diversity Vision of Furman?
 If so, learn how to apply for a Diversity and Inclusion Mini-Grant.